 Most Mexican beach resort towns come with a price as they cater to a certain demographic.

-However, Zipolite has defied the urges to gentrify over the years – they left that up to Mazunte to do 🙂
+However, Zipolite has defied the urge to gentrify over the years – they left that up to Mazunte to do 🙂

-What’s more, while Mazunte has been awarded Pueblo Magico status, nearby Zipolite still has naked tourists running around the beach.
+What’s more, while Mazunte has been awarded Pueblo Magico status, nearby Zipolite is the most famous clothing optional beach in Mexico and still has naked tourists running around..

 Both Zipolite and Mazunte offer a budget beach retreat so let us here at DIY Travel HQ take a look at both in more detail.